Khnum010/alx-zero_day/0x03-git/README.md

-This is a Git project
+This project is about the functions and usages of Git as source code management system